Sherni (2021 film): Production

 The principal photography commenced on 3 March 2020 in Madhya Pradesh.
 The film was shot extensively in Bhoot Palasi in Delwadi forests, in Raisen district, Kanha National Park, besides forests in Balaghat district in the state.
-After taking a break due to Lockdown, the shooting resumed in October 2020.
+After taking a break due to the COVID-19 lockdown, the shooting resumed in October 2020.

 Release

 The film premiered on Amazon Prime Video on 18 June 2021.

 Reception

 The film received positive reviews from the film critics, who praised Balan's performance and praised the film for raising awareness about the importance of wildlife conservation.
 On the review aggregator website Rotten Tomatoes, the film holds a rating of 100% based on 14 reviews and an average rating of 7.1/10.

 Anna M. M. Vetticad of Firstpost gave Sherni a rating of 4/5 and wrote, "The environmental thriller is not a frequently visited genre in Bollywood, but Sherni forays into that territory and delivers unrelenting yet noiseless excitement in addition to food for thought all the way up to its concluding minutes".
 Stutee Ghosh from The Quint gave Sherni a rating of 4.5/5 and stated, "Nothing is formulaic in Sherni.
 A woman pitchforked into unfamiliar territory, condescendingly referred to as "lady officer" doesn't respond with a diatribe against patriarchy".
 Praising the writing of the film and performances she further stated, "The writing and performances both are layered and profound; So much is conveyed just through silences, sometimes a strategically placed pause".
 Sreeparna Sengupta from The Times of India gave Sherni a rating of 4/5.
 Calling it an intense and intriguing film she wrote, "Sherni leaves a solid impact without roaring too loud".
-Praising Balan's performance she further worte, "Vidya Balan gives us a remarkable, understated yet powerful performance, as she exudes the quiet determination, passion and grit of her character".
+Praising Balan's performance she further wrote, "Vidya Balan gives us a remarkable, understated yet powerful performance, as she exudes the quiet determination, passion and grit of her character".
 Sukanya Verma from Rediff gave Sherni a rating of 4/5 and wrote, "Sherni is a triumph -- a sublime outcome of purpose and storytelling falling in place".